turbot/steampipe-plugin-jira/docs/tables/jira_project.md

 # Table: jira_project

-A project is simply a collection of issues (stories, bugs, tasks, etc).
+A **Project** is simply a collection of issues (stories, bugs, tasks, etc).
 You would typically use a project to represent the development work for a product, project, or service in Jira Software.

 ## Examples